42juododranoel/doebus/README.md

 ### Use time-mocking packages

 A common scenario: you created an object and you have to test if the `created_at` is correct, but whenever you run this test, the `timezone.now()` gets a different value.
 What shall you do?
 Avoid it?
 Mock it?
 As with pretty much anything in development, people have already addressed it.
 In this case the answer is to use time-mocking packages, such are `freezegun` and `time_machine`.
 There may be more, but the idea is same: they allow you to manipulate the system time in tests, switch it using `with` statements or travel timedeltas to emulate time passing.
+In [doebus-django](https://github.com/vsevolod-skripnik/doebus-django) this is achieved by using `freezegun`.

 ```Python
 ⭕️